TheProfitPilgrim/mf_research_reports/reports/Report mf_category_analysis.md

 SEBI classifies MFs into 5 categories : Equity, Debt, Hybrid, Solution Oriented and Other Schemes

-Data : ['consolidated-sheet'](https://docs.google.com/spreadsheets/d/1Wt2c9Jm5qCvfWe2BfyWQ23WQ7o5U3l_OvS1q4byt9S4/edit?gid=987646402#gid=987646402) (Has 1391 total funds)
+Data : ['consolidated-sheet'](https://docs.google.com/spreadsheets/d/1Wt2c9Jm5qCvfWe2BfyWQ23WQ7o5U3l_OvS1q4byt9S4/edit?gid=987646402#gid=987646402) (Has 1391 total funds).
+An updated version of this with benchmarks added : ['W benchmarks']()

 Then used [List of benchmark index for each category](https://www.amfiindia.com/research-information/other-data/listofbenchmarkindices) to get the benchmark for each fund

+## Why this?

+* I tried forming portfolios using an arbitrary system and found it hard to evaluate the performance since each MF belongs to a category of its own with its own benchmark.
+* Here I "level the playing field" (all of the funds have same benchmark) and try moving inputs around to see how the outperformance is affected

 ##  Funds with Nifty 500 as benchmark

 Lets filter the funds which have Nifty 500 as benchmark

  The dataset is static and it was created on Nov 10, 2024 so that will be used as the latest date for return calculations.

+ Index funds have not been considered, since they track almost except for a small tracking error.

  Nifty 500 Benchmark Performance :